 Sardinia is the second largest island in the Mediterranean Sea.
 It has nearly 2,000km of coastline with sandy beaches and a mountainous interior with hiking trails.
 On my recent trip to Italy, on a Mediterranean cruise, we passed by Sardinia.
 From the cruise ship, it just looked like a big rock.
 I immediately did my own research and was mesmerized by the beautiful Sardinia beaches.
 I haven’t visited Sardinia yet, but it is very high on my list of places to explore.
 I collaborated with other travel writers for their top picks of the most beautiful Sardinia beaches.

-The island regularly top ranked for some of the world’s best beaches.
+The island regularly top ranked for some of the world’s best beaches and one of the best places for winter sun in Europe.
 With spiagge ranging from the rugged, cliff-backed coves of the east to the dune-flanked strands of the west.
 Sardinia’s snow-white beaches with crystal clear turquoise water are often compared to the beaches of the Caribbean.
+Make sure to pack your diving wetsuit as Sardinia is often described as having some of the best diving in Italy and probably the best in the Mediterranean.

 Beautiful Sardinia Beaches